akash-pillai/Basic-Auth/README.md

-a simple project which uses jwt  for authentication # Basic-Auth
+A simple project which uses JWT for authentication

+To run the project set the .env values to your database values use npm run dev